krishnadevz/krishnadevz.github.io/index.md

 I also write sometimes on  [Medium](https://krishnakakade.medium.com/) and [Quora](https://www.quora.com/profile/Krishna-Kakade-2).

 I mostly active on twitter you can see my recent tweets here on [Twitter](https://twitter.com/krishnadevz)
-* I'm in for FullStack development and Research & Developement related apportunities.
+* I'm in for FullStack development and Research & Developement related Opportunities.

 ## Contact Me